This is a mini-guide to installing Windows 7 (or Vista) on the IBM/Lenovo ThinkPad T43.

 – Unknown Device (ACPI\NSC1100\4&21d0e4f8&0) – Winbond Trusted Platform

-For the “Unknown Device”, grab the Winbond Trusted Platform drivers from here:
+For the “Unknown Device”, grab the Winbond Trusted Platform Module (TPM) drivers from here:

 There.
 All drivers installed.
 Now, for some updated drivers and software.

-4) ThinkVantage Active Protection System (Hard Drive “Air Bag”)
+3) ThinkVantage Active Protection System (the hard drive “Air Bag”)

 I recommend these programs: